smeee23/just_cause/docs/index.md

 ### Why use JustCause?

-  # Because we are awesome

 JustCause is an open source, permissionless and non-custodial protocol.
 This means that anyone has the freedom to create or contribute to pools.

 Crowdfunding mechanisms based on traditional financial payment networks are inherently permissioned and custodial.
 This leaves the funds and users of these systems vulnerable to financial censorship.
 We want to solve this problem.

 ---

+## What causes are allowed?

+Our mission is to give users the freedom to create and fund any cause they deem worthy.
+Our contracts are immutable and permissionless by design.
+Anyone has the right to create a user cause and publish it on our user interface (ui).
+While anyone can interact with our contracts and [github respository](https://github.com/smeee23/just_cause) we do reserve the right to remove causes from our team operated front end.
+This would only be done in extreme cases, eg. promotion of violence of any kind.

+The team has no control over user funds deposited into pools.

+---

 ### Is there any risk?

 The risks related to the JustCause platform are the smart contract risk (risk of a bug within the protocol code and the Aave protocol code) and liquidation risk (risk on the collateral liquidation process on Aave).
-Every possible step has been taken to minimize the risk as much as possible-- the protocol code is public and open source and it has been audited.
+Every possible step has been taken to minimize the risk as much as possible-- the protocol code is public and open source and it has been ++++NOT YET AUDITED++++audited.

 ---

 ### How much will my contributions donate?

 JustCause Pools receive continuous earnings from Aave that evolve with market conditions based on:

 The interest rate payment on loans – on Aave depositors share the interests paid by borrowers corresponding to the average borrow rate times the utilization rate.
 The higher the utilization of a reserve the higher the yield for depositors.